This post may contain affiliate links. Please read our disclosure policy.

 - Onion and garlic – our aromatic base.
 I usually choose Vidalia onions, but yellow is great too.
 I mince the garlic with this garlic press.

 - Olive oil – for sautéing

-- Chicken - we're using chicken breasts for this recipe.
+- Chicken – we’re using boneless skinless chicken breasts for this recipe.
 Thighs would also work.
-I've even seen it with ground chicken or turkey.
+I’ve even seen it with ground chicken or turkey.